27410/27410-group-assigment-12/README.md

 The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the Notebooks folder.

-Pictures used in the report are stored in the folder pictures.
+Pictures used in the report are stored in the folder Figures.

 The models are found in the models folder.